For more information, please contact:

 Elementary Counselors List Middle School Counselors List High School Counselors List

 Problems in and out of school can influence how students feel about themselves, behave, and function socially in school.
 These factors can affect learning.
-School counselors, certified professionals who hold Master's Degrees, help identify and minimize barriers to student learning and promote student success by supporting academic, college/career, and social-emotional development.
+School counselors, certified professionals who hold Master's Degrees, help identify and minimize barriers to student learning and promote student success by supporting academic, college/career, and life skill development.
 Simply stated, school counselors help all students be more available for learning.

 To prevent or remediate the effects that negative influences have on a student’s ability to learn, school counselors intervene directly or indirectly in three primary roles; Counselor, Consultant, and Teacher.